stvvks/jeremiahportfolio/README.md

 # PERSONAL PORTFOLIO REPO
-In this repo, written in CSS, I have deployed my portfolio containing my Gihtub account link, resume, and LinkedIn on Github Actions!
+In this repo, written in CSS, I have deployed my portfolio containing my Gihtub account link, resume, and LinkedIn deployed on Github Actions!